 I descend from Jonas Shoulder and hike down the valley towards Jonas Pass.
 Today I run into a few hikers who walk clockwise like I did two days ago.

-At the pass I dry my tent and have a long break.
+At the pass I have a long break and dry my tent.
 Everybody seems to meet for lunch here today.
 A dad and his son introduce themselves quite formally, and a group of older hikers from Calgary arrives.